 Estimate Based on System Components

-Start with the estimated amount of power required from above (in our case 428 Watts, we will round it up to 450).
+Start with the estimated amount of solar power needed for your RV from above (in our case 428 Watts, we will round it up to 450).
 In the tool, 100 Watts would be .1 because their system is in Kilowatts.
 Then select the panel type, using “standard” for regular glass panels or “premium” if using high-efficiency panels.
 “Thin film” panels are less common, but if you are using them, select this type.

 PVWatts calculates system losses at 14.08%.
 Leave that number as is because 14% is a good estimate to account for inefficiency in the system.
 This is especially true if you are using an inverter.
 However, this number can be dropped to 8% if no inverter is installed.